Today, I'll be discussing Dublin Murder Squad mystery The Trespasser.

 Knight not only offers advice in her novel, she also includes exercises that help readers help themselves.
 My worrying isn't 100% gone, but I can say that it's not as drastic and irrational as it was prior to reading this piece.

 Calm the F*ck Down is a great pick for several reasons.
-Aside from being relatable and engaging, it's a quick piece and it's easy to follow/understand.
+Aside from being relatable and engaging, it's a quick read and easy to follow/understand.

-I recommend this book to my fellow worriers, and hope you'll let me know how you liked it.
-I will be checking out The Life-Changing Magic of Not Giving a F*ck next.
+I recommend this book to my fellow worriers...
+I'll be checking out The Life-Changing Magic of Not Giving a F*ck next.

 Today, I'll be discussing Samantha Young's 2018 release, Fight or Flight.